Financial-Times/image-resolver/runbooks/runbook.md

-# UPP - Synthetic image publication monitor
+# UPP - Content Unroller

 This service (internal API) expands images and dynamic content of an article.